peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

   labs(y = "Unique Trending Videos",
        x = "Days Until Trending",
        fill = "Country",
-       title = "Videos in Canada videos tend to become trending very quickly, \nunlike the US where this spread is wider, and GB where it is widest")
+       title = "Videos in CA tend to become trending very quickly \nIn the US, this spread is wider and it is the widest in GB")
 ```

 <img src="figures/unnamed-chunk-12-1.png" width="100%" />